FabienD0/E-Commerce-Project/README.md

 ### **Second Terminal: The Website**

 1. Open a terminal.
-2. Navigate to the server folder: `cd client`.
+2. Navigate to the client folder: `cd client`.
 3. Install the required packages: `yarn install`
 4. Once that's done you can start the server: `yarn start`
 ---